CallumB04/online-clothing-shop/README.md

-# online-clothing-shop
+# clothing-shop

-This is an e-commerce website I am building using React (frontend) and Go (backend).
+This is an e-commerce clothing website I am building using React (frontend) and Go (backend).
 This is my first project using the Go programming language, and I am learning as I work on the project.

 ## Installation and Setup